atiteyk2/Multiscale_Multicellular_Quantitative_Evaluator-MMQE-/README.md

 # Downregulation_Immunology

-## A sample readme for the implememtation of MMQE-Agent Based Modelling in Mathematical modeling of proliferative immune response initiated by interactions between classical antigen presenting cells under joint antagonistic IL-2 and IL-4 signaling
+## A sample readme for the implememtation of MMQE-Agent Based Modelling in "Mathematical modeling of proliferative immune response initiated by interactions between classical antigen presenting cells under joint antagonistic IL-2 and IL-4 signaling".

 **We propose an agent-based model denoted as Multiscale Multicellular Quantitative Evaluator (MMQE) implemented using MATLAB.
 MMQE combines well-defined  immune response network-based rules and ordinary differential equation-based (ODE) models to capture the complex  dynamic interactions between the proliferation levels of different types of communicating lymphocyte agents mediated by joint regulation of IL-2 and IL-4 to predict the emergent global behavior of the system during an immune response.**